Rock the Local Scene: Nominate Barrie's Best Businesses | Rock 95

 At Rock 95, we’re all about cranking up the good times and celebrating what makes […]

 At Rock 95, we’re all about cranking up the good times and celebrating what makes our city so special, including the incredible businesses that keep it rocking!
-That’s why we’ve joined forces with Kool FM and Barrie 360 to launch the Rock 95 Business of the Week.
+That’s why we’ve joined forces with Kool FM and Barrie 360 to launch the Rock 95 Business Spotlight.

 Why Choose Local?